CompPhysVienna/n2p2/src/doc/sphinx/source/Tools/libnnp.rst

    Found 102 lines with keywords.
    *******************************************************************************

-If data set normalization is used (see the corresponding tool :ref:`nnp-norm <nnp-norm>`) this section lists the required quantities to convert to normalized (internal) units.
+If data set normalization is used (see the corresponding tool :ref:`nnp-norm` and :ref:`here <units>`) this section lists the required quantities to convert to normalized (internal) units.

 .. code-block:: none